Upcoming events

 • 27 May 2025 2:19 PM | Anonymous

 Often people want to get a new pet for the first time, but a dog or cat is sometimes too much to handle.
 So look no further than the leopard gecko: the best reptile pet for beginners.
 I bet you’re wondering “how do I take care of a reptile”.
 No need to worry about that, the SDHS have created a leopard gecko care guide just for you.
 Under this text you will learn about leopard gecko natural history, enclosure necessities, diet, hydration, nutrition, and handling.
 But before we start, it is important to keep in mind the number 1 tip for getting a new pet: Do your research.
 You want your gecko to have a fulfilling life, so seeking out the best sources is gonna be essential for reptile care.
 It is also important to think about the long term details.
 Who will be the caretaker?
-How long does a gecko live and other questions like that.
+How long does a gecko live? and other questions like that.
 We will help guide you.

 Natural History

 These fat tailed geckos inhabit areas such as Afghanistan, Punjab India, and the Salt Mountain range of Pakistan.
 Specifically they hide in tiny crevices and holes in the ground/gravel.
 When they are out of their hiding places they hunt for insects on the mudflats of Pakistan.
 Leopard geckos will try to avoid deserts and prefer more humid areas close to the shore or rainforests, but they are still found in arid areas.
 When found they are often together in colonies of geckos under the ground.
-Most leopard geckos live on the Potohar Plateau.
-This is because it ranges from 22-24 degrees C and the humidity is 30-40% which is favored by leopard geckos
+Most leopard geckos live on the Pothohar Plateau.
+This is because it ranges from 22-24 degrees C and the humidity is 30-40% which is favored by leopard geckos.

 Size, Age and Weight